abugher/ansible-environment/README.md

 This repo is expected to be a subproject of a repo defining an ansible role.
 See `ansible.cfg` for further assumptions about the layout of the role repo.

+WARNING:  Do not attempt to use symbolic links to simulate the expected hierarchy of paths.
+Doing so could break the deployment scripts.

 The inventory is expected to define hostgroups with the same names as roles.
 Any host that is a member of a group with the same name as a role is considered to be assigned that role.

 ## bin/